-The recoverability of the land and apartments development portfolio is heavily influenced by fluctuations in the property market in Australia and other uncertain elements such as availability of finance for home-owners and investors.
+The recoverability of the land development portfolio is heavily influenced by fluctuations in the property market in Australia and other uncertain elements such as availability of finance for homeowners and investors.

 The Group reviewed its land holdings and development projects to ensure each individual land holding or development project was valued at the lower of cost and net realisable value (NRV) in accordance with Australian Accounting Standards.
-The Group recorded a NRV impairment of \$15.7 million in the 2019 year.
+The Group recorded an NRV impairment of \$1.9 million in the 2020 year.